Master of Science Programme in Electrical Engineering with emphasis on Telecommunication Systems 120 credits

 The programme deals with issues affecting computer networks, the internet, mobile systems, cloud communications, software defined networks (SDN), user-perceived service quality (QoE), network-based services and research methodology.
 You will acquire the knowledge necessary for qualified development work within the industry and a basis for research studies through technical knowledge and analytical skills.
 You will meet and collaborate with researchers within telecommunication systems and acquire a good understanding of the field.

 The programme consists of 120 credits and leads to a two-year Master’s degree.

-- Type of instruction: On campus (face-to-face), day, full-time
+- Type of instruction: On campus, day, full-time

 - Education level: Second cycle